 HONR 2047Self and Society Seminar (topic: Reunification, Reconciliation, Resentment.
 Same as PSC 2993: Reunification, Reconciliation, Resentment)

-HONR 2047Self and Society Seminar (topic: Transitional Justice.
-Same as IAFF 3180: Transitional Justice)
+HONR 2047Self and Society Seminar (Transitional Justice)

-IAFF 2190WSpecial Topics (Women in Global Politics)
+IAFF 2201WWomen in Global Politics

 IAFF 2444International Law